vczh-libraries/VlppOS/Test/UnitTest/Copilot_Scrum.md

 ## Phase 2: FileSystem Integration

-This phase integrates the FileStream injection system with the existing FileSystem injection mechanism.
+This phase integrates the FileStream injection system with the existing FileSystem injection mechanism using the revised approach.

-### Task 2-1: Extend IFileSystemImpl and Create Platform-Specific Implementations
+### Task 2-1: Extend IFileSystemImpl and Integrate with OSFileStreamImpl

-Extend the `IFileSystemImpl` interface to include stream creation functionality and create platform-specific implementations that replace the generic `OSFileStreamImpl`.
+Extend the `IFileSystemImpl` interface to include stream creation functionality and integrate with the existing `OSFileStreamImpl` through a factory function approach.

 **What to be done:**
 - Add `GetFileStreamImpl(const WString& fileName, FileStream::AccessRight accessRight)` method to `IFileSystemImpl` interface in FileSystem.h
-- Create `WindowsFileStreamImpl` class in FileSystem.Windows.cpp implementing `IFileStreamImpl`
-- Create `LinuxFileStreamImpl` class in FileSystem.Linux.cpp implementing `IFileStreamImpl`
-- Both platform implementations will have constructors taking `(const WString& fileName, AccessRight accessRight)` and parameterless `Open()` methods
-- Move the logic from `OSFileStreamImpl` into the respective platform implementations
+- Create `CreateOSFileStreamImpl(const WString& fileName, FileStream::AccessRight accessRight)` function in FileStream.cpp that creates and returns `Ptr<IFileStreamImpl>` using the existing `OSFileStreamImpl`
+- Declare `CreateOSFileStreamImpl` function in both FileSystem.Linux.cpp and FileSystem.Windows.cpp (but do not implement it there)
-- Add `GetFileStreamImpl` implementation to both `WindowsFileSystemImpl` and `LinuxFileSystemImpl` classes that create the appropriate platform-specific implementation
+- Add `GetFileStreamImpl` implementation to both `WindowsFileSystemImpl` and `LinuxFileSystemImpl` classes that call `CreateOSFileStreamImpl`
-- Include FileSystem.h in FileStream.cpp
+- Add `#include "FileSystem.h"` in FileStream.cpp to make `GetFileSystemImpl()` visible
 - Modify FileStream constructor to call `GetFileSystemImpl()->GetFileStreamImpl(fileName, accessRight)` instead of creating `OSFileStreamImpl` directly
-- Remove `OSFileStreamImpl` class from FileStream.cpp
+- Ensure the same `OSFileStreamImpl` logic works for both Windows and Linux platforms
-- Maintain exact same functionality and behavior as the `OSFileStreamImpl`
+- Maintain exact same functionality and behavior as the current implementation

 **What to test in Unit Test:**
 - All existing FileStream unit tests must continue to pass without modification